mjwellhacks/Fortnite-Bot/README.md

 # Fortnite Discord Bot

-This is a bot for looking up Fortnite stats, gun information, cosmetic information and converting dollars to vbuck prices.
+This is a bot for looking up Fortnite stats, gun information, cosmetic information, custom achievments and converting dollars to vbuck prices.

 # Installation